Rokesh-HAT/Docx/NFS_Plan.md

 **Cons:**
 - Manual maintenance required.
-- Single point of failure unless HA is implemented.
+- Single point of failure.
 - Performance degradation if not properly optimized.

 ### 2️⃣ Using NFS Subdir External Provisioner